Do you know that identity theft is not a joke, Jim?! Well, this article focuses on how best you can protect yourself from identity theft.

 - Activate an ad-blocker on your browser while surfing the net to protect you from malware that can collect information from your devices while disguising itself as an ad.

 - Have a dedicated email address for your bank account to protect your account from mass email compromise.
-Ideally, you should use secure email services providers like ProtonMail for your financial accounts.
+Ideally, you should use secure email service providers like ProtonMail for your financial accounts.

 - Password-protect your WiFi router: Aside from stealing your bandwidth, you can also lose passwords and important data to hackers and identity thefts intercepting your WiFi network.